-Now, this wouldn’t be a paperwork application without a few good old limitations and restrictions to the process.
-Don’t worry too much though.
-Travelling from the UK there are relatively few major restrictions to your application that would concern or worry you.
-But you should definitely be aware of them just in case.
-These restrictions include:
+When travelling from the United Kingdom to Oman,there are relatively few major restrictions to your application that would concern or worry you.
+But, you should definitely be aware of them just in case.

 - Your stay in Oman MUST be no more than 30 days.
 Unless you are planning a countrywide tour this shouldn’t be a problem.

 - You must make sure that your passport is valid for at least 6 months before your arrival in Oman as you will need to have a stamp in your passport.
 Note that